FeelsDEX/feels-floor-sim/docs/000_feels_architecture.md

 At its core, Feels operates on a strict hub-and-spoke model.
 FeelsSOL serves as the universal intermediary for all trades.
 Traditional AMMs create isolated liquidity pools between arbitrary token pairs.
 Every market in Feels is structured as a TokenX/FeelsSOL pair.
 This architectural constraint means that trading from TokenA to TokenB requires at most two hops: TokenA → FeelsSOL → TokenB.

-FeelsSOL itself is backed 1:1 by JitoSOL.
+FeelsSOL is a synthetic asset that targets the price of SOL while being fully backed by JitoSOL reserves.
 JitoSOL is a liquid staking token that continuously earns approximately 7-8% annual staking rewards.
-This backing relationship is crucial.
-It means that the protocol's hub token appreciates in value over time independent of trading activity.
+This creates a key dynamic: as JitoSOL appreciates relative to SOL (~7% annually), the protocol can mint additional FeelsSOL at a rate equivalent to this price divergence.
 Users can enter the system by depositing JitoSOL to mint FeelsSOL.
-They can exit by burning FeelsSOL to redeem the underlying JitoSOL at any time.
+They can exit by burning FeelsSOL to redeem JitoSOL at the current JitoSOL/SOL exchange rate.

 Each market implements concentrated liquidity mechanics similar to Uniswap V3.
 Liquidity providers can specify price ranges for their capital.
 FeelsSOL is always token_0 in every pair.
 This means the system benefits from consistent liquidity aggregation rather than fragmentation.
 NFT-tokenized positions represent individual liquidity provider stakes.
 This enables precise fee accounting and position management.

 ### Dual-Layer Solvency Model

 The protocol maintains solvency through a carefully designed two-layer architecture.
 At the pool level, each individual market maintains its own FeelsSOL escrow account.
 This account holds the tokens needed for swaps and liquidity operations.
-At the protocol level, a unified reserve of JitoSOL backs all FeelsSOL tokens across every market in the system.
+At the protocol level, a unified reserve of JitoSOL fully backs all FeelsSOL tokens across every market in the system.

 This structure provides both isolation and systemic stability.
 If a particular token market experiences problems, other markets remain unaffected.
 Each pool manages its own FeelsSOL inventory.
-The protocol-level JitoSOL reserves ensure that FeelsSOL always maintains its redemption value.
-This creates confidence in the hub token that underpins the entire system.
+The protocol-level JitoSOL reserves ensure that FeelsSOL can always be redeemed for JitoSOL at the current market rate.
+As JitoSOL appreciates relative to SOL through staking yield, the protocol can mint additional FeelsSOL to maintain the SOL price target while preserving full backing.

 The Buffer (τ - tau) serves as a thermodynamic reservoir within each market.
 It accumulates fees and manages the flow of value between different system components.
 This buffer concept is central to how Feels maintains value conservation.
 No value is created or destroyed within the system.
 Value is only transferred between participants and pools according to well-defined rules.